-Find out about recruitment intermediaries, the pros and cons of using them, and when they can be useful.
+Find out about recruitment intermediaries or agencies, the pros and cons of using them, and when they can be useful.

 Where to look for vacancies

-For many of our students and graduates, the best source of graduate vacancies and internships is MyFuture, where new opportunities are added every day all year round.
-We do not charge to advertise, so it doesn't exclude employers with little or no recruitment budget, and of course our advertising is precisely targeted at Bath students and graduates.
+For many of our students and graduates, the best place to look for graduate vacancies and internships is MyFuture.
+New opportunities get added every day all year round.
+We advertise jobs that target Bath students and graduates.
+We also do not charge to advertise, so it doesn't exclude employers with little or no recruitment budget.

 Recruitment Intermediaries can be useful